adamprime/adamtervort/content/authors/adam-tervort/_index.md

 ---
 ![Adam](/adam_400x400.jpg)

 Adam Tervort works in software and marketing.
 He loves Kansas City, the Royals ⚾️ and Chiefs 🏈, jazz 🎵, hammocks, 中文, and 🇹🇼.
-Big fountain pen fan 🖋
+Fountain pen fan 🖋